Rugiero/Interference-waveform-and-correlation-functions-in-Rician-LEO-channel/README.md

-Please see the comments and the example figures.
+Please see the comments and the example figures.Please see the comments and the example figures.